mlflow/mlflow/docs/source/tracking.rst

     client = mlflow.tracking.MlflowClient()
     data = client.get_run(mlflow.active_run().info.run_id).data

+:py:func:`mlflow.last_active_run` retuns a :py:class:`mlflow.entities.Run` object corresponding to the currently active run, if any.
+Otherwise, it returns a :py:class:`mlflow.entities.Run` object corresponding the last run started from the current Python process that reached a terminal status (i.e. FINISHED, FAILED, or KILLED).

 :py:func:`mlflow.log_param` logs a single key-value param in the currently active run.
 The key and value are both strings.
 Use :py:func:`mlflow.log_params` to log multiple params at once.